-- 2.4.1 As the Union's governing body between Conventions, the NBoD establishes policies related to collective bargaining. - 2.4.2 The NBoD determines whether coalition/multi-unit bargaining is appropriate, in circumstances where there is a community of interest. - 2.4.3 The NBoD is responsible for reviewing and recommending the program of demands created for the Treasury Board and Agency bargaining units, and determining whether the number of demands that each Component may submit will be limited. - 2.4.4 The NBoD is responsible for determining which dispute settlement route should be employed for each unit and whether a dispute settlement route vote should be held in accordance with this Regulation. - 2.4.5 The NBoD is responsible for fully supporting the recommendations of a negotiating team and may not make any public statement that is critical of the bargaining team's decision or that calls that decision into question. - 2.4.6 Members of the NBoD who have bargaining unit members in their Components are responsible for fully participating in mobilizing efforts. - 2.4.7 Members of the NBoD who have bargaining unit members in their Components may be elected/selected to sit as part of the National Strategy Coordinating Committee and/or National Strike Coordinating Committee.
+- 2.4.1 As the Union's governing body between Conventions, the NBoD establishes policies related to collective bargaining. - 2.4.2 The NBoD determines whether coalition/multi-unit bargaining is appropriate, in circumstances where there is a community of interest. - 2.4.3 The NBoD is responsible for recommending key strategic direction and proposals for the Treasury Board and Agency bargaining units and determining whether the number of demands that each Component may submit will be limited. - 2.4.4 The NBoD is responsible for determining which dispute settlement route should be employed for each unit and whether a dispute settlement route vote should be held in accordance with this Regulation. - 2.4.5 The NBoD is responsible for fully supporting the recommendations of a negotiating team and may not make any public statement that is critical of the bargaining team's decision or that calls that decision into question. - 2.4.6 Members of the NBoD who have bargaining unit members in their Components are responsible for fully participating in mobilizing efforts. - 2.4.7 Members of the NBoD who have bargaining unit members in their Components may be elected/selected to sit as part of the National Strategy Coordinating Committee.